Stewart Ogilby, Sr.

 It explained how, in promoting investment type "cash-value" policies, companies load with overcharges the age-based statistical risk (natural premium) of actual insurance.
 The accumulated overcharges (that they refer to as "savings") increasingly comprise the policy's death claim ("face value") and are managed according to the industry's "funny banking rules".

-Through personal sales I was able to generate sufficient premium volume to qualify for a Managing General Agent (MGA) contract with several companies, enabling me to hire, train, and appoint licensed agents, as well as to help unlicensed persons, who wanted to work, how to their obtain their license.
+Through personal sales I was able to generate sufficient premium volume to qualify for Managing General Agent (MGA) contracts with several companies, enabling me to hire, train, and appoint licensed agents, as well as to help unlicensed persons obtain a license to sell life insurance.

 Within a year my business expanded to three offices in the Columbus Ohio area, each managed by an appointed general agent.
 It grew to more than thirty licensed agents that I interviewed and recruited through "help wanted" ads in Sunday's Columbus Dispatch newspaper.

-I decided that the best way to inform working persons about the companies' misleading scheme was by having my agents give them a publisher's reprint of Chapter #13 in Venita Van Caspel's popular 1975 book, Money Dynamics.
-The title of that chapter in her book's first edition contains the word fraud, a word that was changed in subsequent editions, for unknown reasons, to "dilemma".
+I decided that the best way to inform working persons about the companies' misleading scheme was by having my agents give them a publisher's reprint (which I bought in bulk) of Chapter #13 from Venita Van Caspel's popular book, Money Dynamics.
+The title of that chapter in her book's first edition (1975) contained the word fraud, a word that was changed for unknown reasons in subsequent editions to "dilemma".

 I wrote Financial Recovery after creating software programs for Texas Instruments' TI-59 programmable calculator and its attached thermal printer, inserting term life-insurance rates for a number of life insurance companies.